 Ampoules of this Master Cell Bank (2-3) should be allocated for quality control comprising confirmation that the cell count and viability of the bank is acceptable and that the bank is free of bacteria, fungi and mycoplasma.
 Additional tests (such as viral screening and authenticity testing) may also be required.
 Once these tests have been completed satisfactorily an ampoule from the Master Cell Bank should be thawed and cultured to produce a Working Cell Bank.
 The size of this bank will again depend on the envisaged level of demand.
 Quality control tests (cell count and viability and the absence of microbial contaminants) are again required prior to using the cultures for routine experimentation or production.

-It is also important at this stage to confirm that the Master and Working Cell Banks are genetically identical by DNA profiling techniques.
+It is also important at this stage to authenticate the Master and Working Cell Banks by STR profiling, DNA Bar-coding or SNP analysis.